sjindal22/puppet/README.md

 ## Introduction

-* Puppet is a declrative language, as in, you define the state of a machine beforehand.
+* Puppet is a declarative language, as in, you define the state of a machine beforehand.
 * Puppet comprises resource types (files, package, user, group, service).
 * Each resource type has providers (for eg, package has yum, apt, etc) that helps